Beyond the Guidebook: Hang Gliding on the Outer Banks

 Go Beyond the Guidebook

 If you visit in May, don’t miss the longest-running hang gliding competition in the world, the Hang Gliding Spectacular, at Jockey’s Ridge State Park.
-For more than 30 years, pilots from around the world have competed on the dunes and in aero-towing events.
+For nearly 50 years, pilots from around the world have competed on the dunes and in aero-towing events.

-In late November, Santa pays a visit to Kitty Hawk Kites for the annual Hanging with Santa event.
-Here, kids have the opportunity to watch Santa hang glide and have their pictures taken with him and his flying “sleigh.”
+In late November, Santa pays a visit to Kitty Hawk Kites for the annual Hangin' with Santa event.
+Here, kids have the opportunity to take a free photo with Santa and play with special toys straight from the workshop.